-What is Locators in Selenium?
+What are Locators in Selenium?

 Let’s dive deeper and try to understand the various types of locators in Selenium.